danrose499/Music-Mate/README.md

-# Chord-Progression-Finder
+# Chord Progression Helper
-Shows chords to use in progression based on selected key
+Input the key you want to play in and a selection of chords will be displayed to chose from to create a chord progression.